-Women Increase from 18 to 30% of City College of San Francisco's (CCSF) Computer Networking and Information Technology (CNIT) Program
+Women Increase from 18% to a High of 30% of City College of San Francisco's (CCSF) Computer Networking and Information Technology (CNIT) Program

 Quick Facts

-Recruitment Numbers % of female students increased from 18% to 30% in 15 months, with an aggregate enrollment rate of 25.8% over three years since Project inception.
+Recruitment Numbers % of female students increased from 18% to a high of 30% in 15 months, with an average enrollment rate of 26% over the full Project.

 Training CCSF's Leadership Team participated in IWITTS's WomenTech Educators Training.
 The team included instructors, counselors and key administrators.